1inch/limit-order-protocol/description.md

 > **Note:** To set up maker’s interaction the flag `HAS_EXTENSION` has to be set and `PreInteractionData` and/or `PostInteractionData` should contain interaction calldata.
 >

-Taker’s interaction follow the same structure (20 bytes address and extra calldata) but is passed to the protocol when a taker fill an order.
+Taker’s interaction follows the same structure (20 bytes address and extra calldata) but is passed to the protocol when a taker fill an order.

 **Example**